OpenDSU/docssite/pages/quickstart/Developers Tutorial (RFC-114).md

 </p>

 <p style='text-align: justify;'>For each dependency, you can specify a list of actions.
-For all the possible actions, please refer to  Octopus actions.</p>
+For all the possible actions, please refer to  <a href="https://www.opendsu.org/pages/OpenDSU%20Wallets%20Developers/Octopus%20(RFC-095).html">Octopus actions</a>.</p>

 ## 4.2 Bundles